osvaldohg/hacker_rank/README.md

 # hacker_rank
-solved problem in hacker rank and others
+problems solved in hacker rank and others